LaPingvino/fractal/RELEASING.md

 4. If you only want to trigger a test build, i.e. one that will not be published in the end, check the corresponding setting.
 5. Click on `Start build`.

+## Getting a branch added to Damned Lies

+Damned Lies is the GNOME translation management platform.
+It provides translation workflows, but also statistics.
+Even though we don’t publish any release from stable branches after the initial one, we add them there so we can keep track of the evolution of translation coverage.

+1. Go to https://l10n.gnome.org/module/fractal/ and log in.
+2. Click on the pencil icon next to the branch list.
+3. In the entry at the bottom, type in the name of the new branch, then click on the Save button.
+4. Assign the newly added branch to the “Other Apps (stable)” Release, unassign the previous one.
+5. Hit Save again for the assignments to take effect.